 The following entities are not eligible to be awarded an NC IDEA ECOSYSTEM grant:

 Applicants may request any amount of funding up to but not exceeding $100,000.
 Scheduled payments should align with specific activities, and funding may be allocated according to milestones and scheduled payments between 12 and 36 months.
+NC IDEA does not allow grant awards to include indirect or overhead costs.

 This request for proposals is intentionally not prescriptive and evaluation is subjective; at the sole discretion of the foundation.
 Applicants are encouraged not to assume they will receive funding and not to represent or make other funding initiatives contingent upon winning a grant from this action.